 Now for Google, 30 days is a very long time.
 For some of Google’s competitors, 30 days is not near enough.
 And if they don’t fix it, Google shames them publicly about their security vulnerabilities, and releases it to the press.

-And the reason that they do this is not to be mean.
-It's their philosophy that if the cloud is not secure for everyone, then it's secure for no one.
+Now, the reason that they do this is not to be mean.
+It’s their philosophy that if the cloud is not secure for everyone, then it is secure for no one.

-So we're all better off working together.
-Now the way in which Google runs their infrastructure, it makes them very agile with security.
+So, we’re all better off working together.
+Now, the way in which Google runs their infrastructure makes them very agile with security.

 And when I’m talking about agility, you could think about a zero-day attack.